 Is NEMO fun for adults?

-I am often asked if NEMO Science Museum is also fun for adults.
+I am often asked if the NEMO Science Museum is also fun for adults.

 NEMO is fun for adults when they go to this museum with their children because they can explain some of the experiments and enjoy their children’s fun amusing themselves.

-Adults without children can better visit the NEMO Studio on the other side of the harbor, specifically set up for adult audiences.
+Adults without children can better visit the NEMO Studio on the other side of the harbor, which is set up for adult audiences.

 Things to Do And See in NEMO?